Reveni Labs Camera Tester

 Calibration Process

-The 35mm Sensor Head must be placed against the LED panel face.
+The 35mm Sensor Head must be placed so that it is touching the LED panel face.
 The room lighting should be dimmed or the glare guard should be attached, as stray light will affect the calibration of lower EV values.
 If needed, cover the sensor and light panel with a dark cloth to keep out external light during calibration.

 Once started, the process takes a few minutes to complete.